Hao-Ding-1159306/HaoDing1159306/README.md

    routes?
 As part of your answer, give two specific examples of problems that could occur if all of the web app facilities were available to everyone.

 - **A:** Different people often have different responsibilities and authorities.
-We cannot allow people to do things beyond their authority.
+We cannot allow people to do something beyond their authority.

   For example, if a technician can mark an order as paid, he can earn